Laura Dunkley explains why it was easy for her to choose her British design hero – textile designer Lucienne Day

 Throughout the 50s, Lucienne’s designs became gradually more linear and she experimented with typography – creating the Graphica pattern for example, another of her prize-winning designs.
 The 60s saw her move on to blocks, zigzags and stripes of pure bright colour.
 Heal’s are still selling bedding which features her avant garde 1969 print, Sunrise.

-One of my most prized possessions, I have a cushion made from one of Lucienne’s early fabrics, and it looks just as relevant and contemporary today, teamed with a pared-down interior of white walls, dark wood floors and modern low-line modular sofa.
+One of my most prized possessions, I have a cushion made from one of Lucienne’s early fabrics.
+I love that it looks just as relevant and contemporary today.
 Surely the test of a great design?
 I can remember talking for quite some time to the maker who I bought the cushion from – the fabric had been in a box of old curtains at a car boot sale, and she told me her hands had been shaking so much when she realised what she’d found, that she could barely get the money out of her purse to pay.
 I knew exactly how she must have felt and was thrilled to be taking home my share of her find.

-As well as designing printed textiles, Lucienne was also asked to design carpets, wallpapers, tea towels, table linen and ceramics, such was the buzz around her.
+As well as designing printed textiles, Lucienne was also asked to design carpets, wallpapers, tea towels, table linen and ceramics.

 It was in the late 70s that Lucienne made the brave move from industrial design to silk mosaic tapestries.
-Abstract patterns built up of tiny pieces of shot silk, often no bigger than one square centimetre, her tapestries glowed and shimmered.
+Abstract patterns built up of tiny pieces of shot silk, her tapestries glowed and shimmered.
 Possibly the most spectacular is the hugely colourful Window tapestry (1986), commissioned for the Queen Elizabeth Conference Centre in Westminster.

 Naturally shy and retiring, Lucienne nevertheless saw the importance of female visibility in a largely male-dominated profession.
-Only the fifth woman to be elected to join the elite Faculty of Royal Designers for Industry, she became the first female Master in 1987.
-Lucienne Day paved the way for women designers that followed, opening the door for Cath to bring us her ditsy florals, Orla her graphic leaves and Angie her mid-century/modern dandelions and seed heads.
+Lucienne was only the fifth woman to be elected to join the elite Faculty of Royal Designers for Industry.
+She became the first female Master in 1987.
+Lucienne Day paved the way for women designers that followed.
+She opened the door for Cath to bring us her florals, Orla her graphic leaves and Angie her mid-century dandelions.

 A true visionary and trail-blazer, Lucienne was a dazzling designer whose legacy lives on.
 She is, without doubt, my design hero.